digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 The set of configuration steps are as follows
 - Install AES.
 - Configure 2 hosts (domain1, domain2) on the cluster.
-For this example, we're using test.mandake.xyz, and echo.mandrake.xyz as 2 differents hosts on the same cluster.
+For this example, we're using quote.mandake.xyz, and echo.mandrake.xyz as 2 differents hosts on the same cluster.
 - Enable different paths for the domains.
-For test.mandrake.xyz, we create a backend service called quote.
-For echo.mandrake.xyz, we create a backend service called test.
+For quote.mandrake.xyz, we create a backend service called quote.
+For echo.mandrake.xyz, we create a backend service called quote.
 - Domains are configured with TLS, and have different URL paths.
 - Verify the installation.